 What is Domestic & Family Violence?

-Domestic Violence is often thought of as being mainly about physical abuse of a woman by her male partner, but there is more that needs to be understood about the true nature of Domestic Violence.
+Domestic Violence is often thought of as a being mainly aboutthe phyisical abuse of a woman by her male partner but there is more that needs to be understood about the true nature of domestic violence…

-Domestic Violence occurs when someone in an intimate relationship uses FEAR to CONTROL their partner on an ongoing basis.
+Domestic violence occurs whn someone in an intimate relationship uses FEAR to CONTROL their partner on an ongoing basis

 In an effort to gain or maintain POWER and CONTROL and instil FEAR over another person, a wide range of abusive behaviours can be adopted by perpetrators of domestic violence and include but are not limited to:-

-Refusing you access to money or providing an inadequate allowance; especially where the money is legally due to you whether via welfare entitlements or your own wages or preventing you from seeking or holding down a job Damage to personal property Using physical strength or violence to intimidate you by causing or threatening to cause damage to your property or valuables, e.g. kicking walls, throwing things, pulling a door off hinges or damaging your furniture, car or personal belongings Psychological Behaviour and / or comments and taunts to undermine your sense of self, your personal security or which are likely to impose a sense of vulnerability around your personal safety or mental health and wellbeing.
-E.g. driving dangerously, threatening or causing, injury to pets, making threats about custody of children or asserting that the no one including the courts would believe your story Spiritual / Cultural- Not allowing you to practise your chosen religion or cultural beliefs, or misusing religious or spiritual traditions to justify physical or other abuse towards you Stalking Constantly worrying or frightening you by following you, watching you, phoning or messaging you and waiting outside your home or workplace Sexual abuse ANY forced or unwanted sexual contact or activity.
+Physical abuse – Can be direct assaults on the body, punching, pushing, causing or threatening personal injury using objects or weapons; assault on children, being denied access to your home, deprivation of sleep or food.
+Verbal abuse – Constant put-downs, ridicule, name calling, humiliation in public or in private, focus of insults around sexuality, body image, intelligence or parenting skills Social abuse – Systematically controlling who you see, who you speak to or receive phone calls, messages or email from , where you go – even where you live so that you become socially or geographically isolated from other people.
+Financial abuse – Refusing you access to money or providing an inadequate ‘allowance’– especially where the money is legally due to you whether via welfare entitlements or your own wages or preventing you from seeking or holding down a job Damage to personal property- Using physical strength or violence to intimidate you by causing or threatening to cause damage to your property or valuables, e.g. kicking walls, throwing things, pulling a door off hinges or damaging your furniture, car or personal belongings Psychological – Behaviour and / or comments and taunts to undermine your sense of self, your personal security or which are likely to impose a sense of vulnerability around your personal safety or mental health and wellbeing.
+E.g. driving dangerously, threatening or causing, injury to pets, making threats about custody of children or asserting that the no one including the courts would believe your story Spiritual / Cultural – Not allowing you to practise your chosen religion or cultural beliefs, or misusing religious or spiritual traditions to justify physical or other abuse towards you Stalking Constantly worrying or frightening you by following you, watching you, phoning or messaging you and waiting outside your home or workplace Sexual abuse – ANY forced or unwanted sexual contact or activity.
 For more detailed information about Sexual Abuse click here

 Legislation also covers Family Violence between adult family members within the immediate or extended family.
-However, Family Violence does not always include the elements of fear and control that are present in Domestic Violence within Intimate Personal Relationships.
+However, Family Violence does not always have the elements of fear and control that are present in Domestic Violence within Intimate Personal Relationships

 For some people Domestic and Family Violence may be perceived as a private family issue, but it is unfortunately a wide reaching community issue.
 It affects the physical health and emotional wellbeing, the learning capacity and productivity and ability to earn a living for thousands of men women and children across Queensland every day.